 Whenever one of our favorite “plant guys” sends us an email saying a crop is at its best and most abundant and that we should come see it, we drop what we’re doing and head for the action.
 That’s exactly what we did when Kalim Owens, sales manager and part owner of Weidner’s Gardens, tipped us off about the garden center’s 30,000 poinsettia plants that are spectacular right now.
 The company grew every single one of them, started from cuttings, on its property and in about 30 diverse varieties.

-Can you believe it’s been over three months since we were first marveling at those teensy poinsettia cuttings in the greenhouses?
+It’s been over three months since we were first marveling at those teensy cuttings of poinsettia (pronunciation: poyn-SEH-tee-uh) in the greenhouses.

 The Encinitas, CA, shop was even more colorful yesterday when we visited; at the gate, a thick stole of Pyrostegia vine was in orange bloom.
 Then we made our way to the poinsettia section, where we were dazzled by a glowing sea of Euphorbia pulcherrima in a diversity of colors and textures that we didn’t know existed.
 There were mottled watercolors, velvety oxblood, oakleaf silhouettes and tall roseate shapes.